view-ing/MachO-Sym/README.md

 ## Author

-liuzuopeng, liuzuopeng@bytedance.com
+liuzuopeng, liuzp19890810@gmail.com

 ## License

-MachO-Sym is available under the MIT license.
+`MachO-Sym` is available under the MIT license.
 See the LICENSE file for more info.